cryobry/www/blog.bryanroessler.com/_posts/2020-05-15-podmanrun-a-simple-podman-wrapper.md

     Print this help message and exit
 ```

+`podmanRun` supports two modes: `recreate` and `persistent`.
+Recreate will always overwrite an existing container with the same name, while persistent will try to execute commands in an existing container (if found) using `podman exec`.

 Podman options can be passed to `--options` as a single string to be split on whitespace or passed multiple times discretely.

 ##### Examples